 Provide evidence supporting the assertion for each goal and benchmark.

-Additional materials, documents, or information a work group would like to make available to support its assertions in the Template should be retained at the county or work group, and a link to those materials provided within the Template when submitted.
-All information necessary for the Director to decide if they concur, or not, with the work group’s determination should be documented and explained in the Template.
+Additional materials, documents, or information a work group would like to make available to support its assertions in the database should be retained at the county or work group, and a link to those materials provided within the database when submitted.
+All information necessary for the Director to decide if they concur, or not, with the work group’s determination should be documented and explained in the database.

-If, as part of an answer in the Template, a reference is made to a work plan, appendix of a work plan, or other document, please provide a link to that document, the document title, and the page number as part of that reference.
-Nothing in this guidance shall require the Commission to review and/or evaluate the additional materials beyond what has been submitted in the Template.
+If, as part of an answer in the database, a reference is made to a work plan, appendix of a work plan, or other document, please provide a link to that document, the document title, and the page number as part of that reference.
+Nothing in this guidance shall require the Commission to review and/or evaluate the additional materials beyond what has been submitted in the database.

-Answers submitted in the Template should be brief, succinct, and directly answer the question posed.
-In completing the Template, please use clearly identified units of measurement (i.e. feet, acres, miles, etc.) with all data.
+Answers submitted in the database should be brief, succinct, and directly answer the question posed.
+In completing the database, please use clearly identified units of measurement (i.e. feet, acres, miles, etc.) with all data.